 - Verbal Tic: A characteristic phrase he says in every sentence?
 Yeah-Yeah, he has one.

 Kenny DeNunezDeNunez (played by Brandon Quentin Adams), an African American, is the team's pitcher, and possibly the most devoted to baseball besides Benny.
 When he grows up, he plays minor league ball for awhile and he does inner-city little league organization.

-Timmy and Tommy TimmonsTimmy (Victor DiMattia) and Tommy (Shane Obedzinski) are brothers, Timmy being the older one.
+Timmy and Tommy "Repeat" TimmonsTimmy (Victor DiMattia) and Tommy (Shane Obedzinski) are brothers, Timmy being the older one.
 Tommy is the youngest of the Sandlot kids, and frequently repeats everything Timmy says.
-At the end, Smalls says they become architects and invented the stip mall.
+At the end, Smalls says they become an architect and a contractor and invented the mini-mall.

 - Those Two Guys: They are brothers who exist as a narrative pair.
 Tommy doesn't do anything but repeat everything his older brother says.

 The Beast and Mr. MertleThe Beast is an English Mastiff owned by Mr. Mertle, a blind elderly black man who lives behind the Sandlot where the kids play baseball.
 Known by the kids as "The Beast", he greedily hoards any ball hit over the fence.
 Although the kids think he's mean and evil, it turns out he just likes keeping the balls and is defensive about them.
 Really, he turns out to be a gentle giant, and at the end he's considered their mascot.

 - Big, Friendly Dog: All the while the boys were fearing him and trying to get the ball back, he was playing with them.
 He licks Smalls at the first opportunity.